tschmid16/lessons-learned-3/Hiring-alternatives-benefits.md

 - Easier communication & more control of employee’s use of time
 - Cost: $120 - 140K

-Benefits of hiring Dev Shop:
+Benefits of hiring Developer Shop:
 - Higher execution speed: pool of engineers available
 - Wider breadth of skill as a result of continuous training
 - Higher flexibility: lower cost when there is not much work